 Are you ready to go beyond the Upside Down?

-Stranger Things, Netflix’s Zeitgeist-y, ’80s sci-fi–horror series, is one of the most buzzed-about TV series of the past five years.
-It’s also a love letter from its co-creators, the Duffer brothers, to the genre movies they grew up watching — E.T., Close Encounters of the Third Kind, The Goonies, and more — which contain a magic they hope to re-create.
-Before the show’s second season — cheekily titled Stranger Things 2, like the second in a slasher series — finally shows up on October 27, why not sate your Stranger thirst by watching the works in its (jugular) vein?
+Stranger Things, Netflix’s Zeitgeist-y ’80s sci-fi–horror series, is one of the most popular and acclaimed TV series of the past decade.
+It’s also a love letter from its co-creators, the Duffer brothers, to the genre movies they grew up watching — E.T., Close Encounters of the Third Kind, The Goonies, and more — which contain a magic they hoped to re-create.
+The giant final episodes of the show’s fourth season have finally dropped, but if you find yourself wanting more, why not sate your Stranger thirst by watching the works in its (jugular) vein?

 That’s where this list comes in.
-Below, you’ll find 30 movies that exist in Stranger Things’ twilight zone, spiraling outward from its most obvious and direct inspirations and influences to neglected and forgotten flicks that deliver on the Duffer bros’ promise.
+Below, you’ll find 40 movies and TV series that exist in Stranger Things’ twilight zone, spiraling outward from its most obvious and direct inspirations and influences to neglected and forgotten flicks that deliver on the Duffer bros’ promise.
 Read on, log in, and stream away … if you dare…

 E.T. the Extra-Terrestrial (1982)